dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       Here are some of the most performance relevant settings to take note of if you want to reduce the performance cost of the main UDS features.

+      Note this focuses on the cost of UDS' features, not general engine/renderer features which aren't specific to UDS.
+General UE resources on optimizing performance of engine features (dynamic shadows, global illumination, etc) will apply the same when using UDS.

       Sky Mode

-      The most GPU performance relevant setting on the whole system is probably Sky Mode.
+      The most GPU performance relevant setting on the whole system is certainly Sky Mode.
 The most expensive option here is of course Volumetric Clouds.
 2D Dynamic Clouds is significantly cheaper to render, and Static Clouds is somewhat cheaper still.
 No Clouds obviously has the most minimal cost (outside of the Space mode).

       Color Mode